How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 Once the system is connected to the Internet and the server is available, follow the next solutions to troubleshoot and fix the problem.

 You should also check your email credentials and account settings.
-Incorrect settings may prevent Outlook 365 from synchronizing the Inbox or Outbox folders.
+Incorrect settings may prevent Outlook 365 from synchronizing the Inbox and Outbox folders.
 To do so, follow these steps:

 • Open Outlook and go to File > Account Settings > Account Settings.